-Removal of older large trees causes the greatest loss of amenity – replacement trees often take generations to provide the same amenity, the community and possibly some horticultural professionals do not tend to understand ‘tree time’.
+Removal of older large trees causes the greatest loss of amenities – replacement trees often take generations to provide the same amenity, the community and possibly some horticultural professionals do not tend to understand ‘tree time’.
 Many of the tree replacement options available attempt to address the immediate loss of amenity, all replacement methods have various strengths and weaknesses (see Parker 2004b).

 Urban tree management plans must address both the issues surrounding the reduction of amenity from the loss of large trees and the more complex non-amenity issues.
-As more of the first generation planting of trees reach the end of their useful life, the loss of amenity and social values will produce conflict with the community, tree managers will need to improve their community communication processes; no longer will the ‘I am a professional, I know best’ approach be acceptable by an increasingly more educated and cynical public.
+As more of the first generation planting of trees reach the end of their useful life, the loss of amenities and social values will produce conflict with the community, tree managers will need to improve their community communication processes; no longer will the ‘I am a professional, I know best’ approach be acceptable by an increasingly more educated and cynical public.

-Trees provide numerous environmental benefits, e.g., pollution remediation, storm water peak flow reductions, improved heating and cooling, etc. Many of these benefits can be quantified both with actual and financial values (e.g., tonnes of carbon sequestered, dollars of electricity saved).
+Trees provide numerous environmental benefits, e.g., pollution remediation, stormwater peak flow reductions, improved heating and cooling, etc. Many of these benefits can be quantified both with actual and financial values (e.g., tonnes of carbon sequestered, dollars of electricity saved).

 To maximise the environmental benefits of trees, we need to define what benefits we wish to gain.
-For example deciduous trees provide the best opportunity to reduce heating and cooling costs; however, evergreen trees provide the best retention of stormwater.
+For example, deciduous trees provide the best opportunity to reduce heating and cooling costs; however, evergreen trees provide the best retention of stormwater.
 Large trees provide the greatest environmental benefits.

-Aging trees provide both environmental challenges and opportunities; the decision to remove/replace/retain can have significant effects on the surrounding environment both in the short and longer term.
-In the United States a substantial effort appears to have been made to quantify environmental benefits of urban trees (e.g., City Green – American Forests 2002), although some attempts have been made to translate this process of quantification to Australia, it does not appear a suitable methodology has yet been developed.
+Aging trees provide both environmental challenges and opportunities; the decision to remove/replace/retain them can have significant effects on the surrounding environment both in the short and longer term.
+In the United States, a substantial effort appears to have been made to quantify the environmental benefits of urban trees (e.g., City Green – American Forests 2002), although some attempts have been made to translate this process of quantification to Australia, it does not appear a suitable methodology has yet been developed.

 Tree assessment incorporating environmental values is probably rarely considered or quantified.
 Few management plans consider the environmental effects that a changed urban tree age profile could produce.

-Ecological considerations take into account a tree’s relationships with its ecosystem, particularly the symbiotic or commensalism relationships with other organisms; besides the obvious macro-fauna (e.g. birds, possums) an individual tree can support hundreds of invertebrate species, numerous fungi, bacteria, lichen and mosses, and countless soil borne micro-organisms.
+Ecological considerations take into account a tree’s relationships with its ecosystem, particularly the symbiotic or commensalism relationships with other organisms; besides the obvious macro-fauna (e.g. birds, possums) an individual tree can support hundreds of invertebrate species, numerous fungi, bacteria, lichen and mosses, and countless soil-borne micro-organisms.
 The retention of older trees, complete with ‘defects’ e.g., deadwood, loose bark, and hollows, is vital to the development and the continued existence of many of these relationships and current tree management approaches do not adequately account for these complex relationships.

 During the last decade, the social and ecological conservation values of veteran and ancient trees have been widely identified in the UK.
 A new term ‘ecological arboriculture’ has been coined, and it is defined as the management of trees for the benefit of not only the trees but all other associated organisms (Fay 2004).
-New and innovated pruning techniques have been developed that consider tree biology, the needs of other organisms and also reduce failure potential.
+New and innovated pruning techniques have been developed that consider tree biology, and the needs of other organisms and also reduce failure potential.

 The greatest ecological potential occurs with indigenous trees, old remnant trees are the most obvious trees to consider from an ecological perspective.
 However, to sustain the organisms that depend on these older veteran trees for their existence, replacement trees must be allowed to develop (that is, a diverse age of trees is required).

-It is doubtful that current assessments or management plans for urban trees consider the ecological impact of tree retain/remove/replace decisions.
+It is doubtful that current assessments or management plans for urban trees consider the ecological impact of tree retains/remove/replace decisions.
 Management plans for veteran trees in the UK define treatments for the next 30-100 years.

 Whilst, urban tree ecology has yet to become a significant concern in Australia, two issues should be considered, one, what damage is ignorance of the subject doing to the numerous species that depend on old trees for their existence, and two, what is going to be done once the issue has been raised.

-Parks departments have traditionally been organised similar to council engineering departments; this is not surprising given that the traditional parks and garden department was often part of the engineering department.
+Parks departments have traditionally been organised similarly to council engineering departments; this is not surprising given that the traditional parks and garden department was often part of the engineering department.
 Similarly, the grey and green infrastructure has developed together, and urban trees are currently seen to exist within an urban engineering framework (arguably, both are merely parts of an urban ecosystem).

 Whilst horticulturists like to consider they hold the higher moral ground in this relationship, they cannot ignore the fact that trees have to co-exist in urban environments along with all of the other wants and needs of humanity e.g., roads, drains, electricity, etc.